-For much of its history, Pemba has been overshadowed by Zanzibar, its larger, more visible and more politically powerful neighbour to the south.
-Although the islands are separated by only about 50km of water, relatively few tourists make their way across the channel for a visit.
+For much of its history, Pemba has been overshadowed by Zanzibar Island, its larger neighbor to the south.
+Although the islands are separated by only 50km of sea, relatively few tourists cross the channel.
 Those who do, however, are seldom disappointed.